Skip to Content

 Who is on the other side?
 The sportsbook Other bettors in the same pool

-House cut Built into the spread or juice (typically 4–10%) The takeout — explicitly deducted from the pool (typically 15–25%)
+House cut Built into spread or juice (typically 4–10%) The takeout — explicitly deducted from the pool (typically 15–25%)

 How the Pari-Mutuel Pool Works

-Step-by-step pool example — Race with $10,000 win pool: Horse 1 (favorite): $4,000 bet → 40% of pool Horse 2: $2,500 bet → 25% of pool Horse 3: $2,000 bet → 20% of pool Horse 4: $1,000 bet → 10% of pool Horse 5 (longshot): $500 bet → 5% of pool Track takeout (18%): $1,800 deducted Remaining pool: $8,200 to distribute to winners If Horse 1 wins: $8,200 ÷ $4,000 bet = $2.05 per $1 wagered → approximately even money If Horse 5 wins: $8,200 ÷ $500 bet = $16.40 per $1 wagered → approximately 15-1 Bottom line: the more money on a horse, the lower its odds — no one “sets” the price but the crowd.
+Example: How pari-mutuel odds are createdStep-by-step pool example — Race with $10,000 win pool: Horse 1 (favorite): $4,000 bet → 40% of pool Horse 2: $2,500 bet → 25% of pool Horse 3: $2,000 bet → 20% of pool Horse 4: $1,000 bet → 10% of pool Horse 5 (longshot): $500 bet → 5% of pool Track takeout (18%): $1,800 deducted Remaining pool: $8,200 to distribute to winners If Horse 1 wins: $8,200 ÷ $4,000 bet = $2.05 per $1 wagered → approximately even money If Horse 5 wins: $8,200 ÷ $500 bet = $16.40 per $1 wagered → approximately 15-1 The more money on a horse, the lower its odds.
+No one “sets” the price — the crowd does.

-Pari-mutuel betting in horse racing: all wagers go into a shared pool before payouts are calculated based on money distribution
+Pari-mutuel betting in horse racing — all wagers go into a shared pool before payouts are calculated based on money distribution

-Pari-mutuel betting in horse racing — all wagers go into a shared pool before payouts are calculated.
+All wagers go into a shared pool.
 The more money bet on a horse, the lower its payout.
-No one sets the odds; the crowd does.
+No one sets the odds — the crowd does, one bet at a time.

 Reading the Tote Board